justincoleman/StreamFinder/StreamFinder/README.md

 ## Theming

 - Theme is managed via `useTheme.js` composable.
-- Follows system preference by default, with logic for manual override.
+- Follows system preference by default.
+Manual toggle was removed for consistency and to avoid override issues with Tailwind v4 and Vite plugin.
 - Applies `dark` or `light` class to `<html>` for Tailwind dark mode.

+## Accessibility & Mobile Responsiveness

+- All main views and components use semantic HTML elements (e.g., `<section>`, `<article>`, `<button>`, `<nav>`).
+- ARIA attributes are used for improved screen reader support (e.g., `aria-label`, `aria-expanded`).
+- All interactive elements are keyboard accessible and have visible focus states.
+- Color contrast and font sizes are checked for readability.
+- Layouts are fully responsive, with touch-friendly targets and spacing for mobile devices.

 ## Credits

 - Built with [Vue 3](https://vuejs.org/), [Vite](https://vitejs.dev/), [Tailwind CSS](https://tailwindcss.com/), [Pinia](https://pinia.vuejs.org/), and [Vue Router](https://router.vuejs.org/).
-- UI/UX design: glassmorphic, modern, and responsive.
+- UI/UX design: glassmorphic, modern, responsive, and accessible.

 ---